leanote/desktop-app/README.md

 # leanote desktop app

-Use node-webkit to create desktop app
+Use node-webkit to create leanote desktop app

 ## How to develop it